 “Opening New Haven’s Waterfront for Adventure, Discovery and Growth”

-Our goal is that the Canal Dock project will provide a waterfront promenade, boat storage, transient slips, and a handicap accessible ramp for canoes and kayaks, as well as a gathering place in a diverse and urban context unparalleled in the State of Connecticut.
+Our goal is that Canal Dock will provide a gathering place in a diverse and urban context unparalleled in the State of Connecticut.
 Its proximity to multiple modes of transportation will attract the diverse population of New Haven and surrounding towns.
 Most importantly, it will incorporate the waterfront into the identity of the city in a way that has been prevented for decades by transportation infrastructure, providing an opportunity to interpret both the history of the Adee building, collegiate rowing, and the harbor in general.

 Please Consider supporting Canal Dock’s programs by making a tax deductible, year end gift.